duyet/okie.one/README.md

 ## Sponsors

-Zola is proudly sponsored by [Vercel](https://vercel.com), the platform we use to build, preview, and ship the app.
+Zola is proudly sponsored by [Vercel](https://vercel.com), the platform we use to build, preview, and ship.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/ibelick/zola)